CaptEmulation/nitrogen-website/source/guides/apps/reactor.md

 We then install the application to the reactor, passing it the name of this principal and asking it to execute the application under this principal instead of our user principal:

-`> n2 reactor install 'Reactor' fswebcam-app --executeAs 'RPi Camera'
+`> n2 reactor install 'Reactor' fswebcam-app --executeAs 'RPi Camera'`

 This will install the usb-camera module onto this Nitrogen reactor from node.js's npm package registry.
 You can watch the status in the console logs or via the state command:

-`> n2 reactor state 'Reactor'
+`> n2 reactor state 'Reactor'`

 Once the usb-camera instance has installed and is in the state 'stopped', start it up using:

-`> n2 reactor start 'Reactor' fswebcam-app
+`> n2 reactor start 'Reactor' fswebcam-app`

 This will start the application, which will discover and connect your USB attached camera to Nitrogen as a new device.
 You can now use the [web admin](https://admin.nitrogen.io) to control it and take snapshots.

+Once you've tried that out, continue on to find out how we can use the reactor for [applications that use our devices](/guides/apps/timelapse.html).